Collection Development Policy

 - Destroyed Charge ($75.00).
 Damage to the text block that is beyond repair.
 The Library will retain all materials and the fee will be charged.

-2. All billed items that cannot be rebound or repaired will be given to the Collection Development Librarian to be reordered or discarded.
+2. All billed items that cannot be rebound or repaired will be given to the Collection Services Librarian to be reordered or discarded.

 3. Replacement copies of items damaged beyond repair may be accepted in lieu of payment on a case-by-case basis.
 Contact the Simpson Library Collection Maintenance Supervisor for more information at 540-654-1125 about replacing a damaged item.